0xAX/linux-insides/interrupts/interrupts-4.md

 cr4_clear_bits(X86_CR4_VME|X86_CR4_PVI|X86_CR4_TSD|X86_CR4_DE);
 ```

 with this we disable `vm86` extension, virtual interrupts, timestamp ([RDTSC](https://en.wikipedia.org/wiki/Time_Stamp_Counter) can only be executed with the highest privilege) and debug extension.
-After this we reload the `Glolbal Descripto Table` and `Interrupt Descriptor table` with the:
+After this we reload the `Glolbal Descriptor Table` and `Interrupt Descriptor table` with the:

 ```C
 	switch_to_new_gdt(cpu);